Flip-Top Training Table vs Fixed Training Table — Which Is Right for Your Office?

 OF2go Recommendation

 For most offices comparing these two options, Flip-Top Training Table is the more flexible overall choice.
-Call 1-800-460-0858 if you want help matching the right size, finish, or companion products to your space.
+Call 1-800-460-0858 if you want help matching the right table, accessories, or room layout to your space.

 Need Help Choosing the Right Fit?